-Anti-IgG, -C3d; polyspecific is an important diagnostic aid in determining the presence or absence of immunoglobulin and/or complement on human red blood cells.
-This reagent is suitable for direct and indirect antiglobulin testing.
+Anti-IgG is an important diagnostic aid in determining the presence or absence of IgG on human red blood cells.
+This reagent will detect cells sensitized with IgG and will not react with cells sensitized with complement.
+Anti-IgG is a suitable reagent for direct and indirect antiglobulin testing.